vacp2p/vac.dev/_posts/2020-09-28-waku-v2-update.md

 ---

-If you are feeling adventerous and want to use early stage alpha software, check out the [docs](https://github.com/status-im/nim-waku/tree/master/docs).
+If you are feeling adventurous and want to use early stage alpha software, check out the [docs](https://github.com/status-im/nim-waku/tree/master/docs).
 If you want to read the specs, head over to [Waku spec](https://specs.vac.dev/specs/waku/).
 If you want to talk with us, join us on [Status](https://get.status.im/chat/public/vac) or on [Telegram](https://t.me/vacp2p) (they are bridged).

-Finally, if you want to discuss this article, head over to our [research forum](https://forum.vac.dev/).